sin5678/inav_cn_wiki/Navigation-modes.md

 This is a work in progress mode.

+## HEADING LOCK

+This flight mode affects on yaw axis and can be enabled together with any other flight mode.
+It helps to maintain current heading without pilots input and  magnetometer's support.
+When yaw stick is neutral position, Heading Lock tries to keep total amount on rotation on yaw at zero.
+When pilot moves yaw stick, Heading Lock is not used.
+It is a equivalent of [TauLabs Axis Lock mode](https://github.com/TauLabs/TauLabs/wiki/Flightmode-Settings#axislock)

 ## Mode switch diagram

 A diagram to indicate flight modes relation to navigation modes and illustrate sensor requirements: